dodo920306/Blockchain_based_Inventory_of_Scope_3_Carbon_Emissions/README.md

 ```

 ## Usage
-Due to the excessive use of absolute path-driven programming in the current project, it is very troublesome to run it on another computer.
+Due to the excessive use of absolute-path-driven programming in the current project, it is very troublesome to run it on another computer.
 However, we will fix this issue in the future.